 When picking your decor, be sure to use planters that are large enough and heavy enough that your pet won’t knock them over with the wag of a tail or by accidentally running into them.

-Choose large, sturdy containers like our Sand Colored Urn to display flowers so you don’t have to worry about Fido knocking it over.
+Choose large, sturdy containers to display flowers so you don’t have to worry about Fido knocking it over.

 Avoid toxic plants

 Many common plants are actually toxic to your pets, so be sure to keep them out of your landscaping.
 Azaleas, daffodils, delphiniums, elephant ears and English ivy are all poisonous to both dogs and cats.
 Day lilies are a popular addition to many gardens, but they are dangerous to cats.